agoragames/chai/docs/source/index.rst

-Chai mocking/stubbing framework for python.
+Chai, a mocking/stubbing framework for python.
 ================================================================

-Chai offers a very simple and intiative api for mocking, stubbing and expectation setting.
+Chai offers a very simple and intuitive api for mocking, stubbing and expectation management.

 .. toctree::
    :maxdepth: 1